openstack-archive/qinling/doc/source/quick_start.rst

 Perform following commands on your local host, we will create runtime/function/execution during the process.

-1. (Optional) Prepare a docker image including development environment for a specific programming language.
-For your convenience, I already build one (``lingxiankong/python-runtime``) in my docker hub account that you could directly use to create runtime in Qinling.
+#.
+(Optional) Prepare a docker image including development environment for a
+   specific programming language.
+For your convenience, there is a pre-built image ``openstackqinling/python-runtime`` that you could directly use to create runtime in Qinling.
 Only ``Python 2`` runtime is supported for now, but it is very easy to add another program language support.
 If you indeed want to build a new image, run the following commands